-There were no changes in the Company's approach to capital management during the year ended June 30, 2022.
+There were no changes in the Company's approach to capital management during the nine months ended March 31, 2023.

 The Company's investment policy is to invest excess cash in very low risk financial instruments such as term deposits or by holding funds in high yield savings accounts with major Canadian banks.
 The Company is not subject to any externally imposed capital requirements.
+To date, the Company has funded operations by raising equity and obtaining royalty financing.